 Q. During the holidays, my dog discovered the joys of entertaining—from cookies and hors d’oeuvres on the coffee table, she graduated to leaping onto the counter for other delectables while we were busy entertaining our guests in another room.
 She never did this before!
-How do I train her out of this newly acquired habit without resorting to kenneling her when we’re home?
+How do I train my dog to keep off the counter without resorting to kenneling her when we’re home?
 Other than this, she’s a great hostess.

 GET THE BARK IN YOUR INBOX!